Residential Life Adviser

 Further information on student support in residences can be found at http://www.bristol.ac.uk/students/accommodation/

 There are three Student Residential Villages staffed by teams of Residential Life Advisers with responsibility for providing around the clock support for inclusive community building, events and activities, as well as proactively supporting and responding to concerns about student wellbeing.
 Advisers are trained extensively across a range of areas, including mental health.
 Advisers line manage teams of Chief and Senior Residents, including planning (along with the Chief Resident) and delivery of shift rotas, coordination of team duties, undertaking staff performance reviews, and chairing regular team meetings.

 With previous experience and qualifications in the provision of mental health and wellbeing support, you will also have experience of working with students or young people in an advisory and support capacity, and a good understanding of student wellbeing related issues.
 Proven experience of working as part of a team to deliver a high-quality service is essential, as is the ability to independently solve problems within a complex organisational and regulatory environment.
 Experience of using a wide range of IT applications, including the MS Office Suite, social media, and internal databases/systems is also required.

-There are two roles available, with shift patterns alternating every week between:
+There are two roles available, one open-ended and one fixed term, with shift patterns alternating every week between:

 We welcome applications from all members of our community and are particularly encouraging those from diverse groups, such as members of the LGBT+ and BAME communities, to join us.